 - I-215 is the major interstate highway link that provides recreational access from the Salt Lake City metropolitan area to four of the Wasatch Front canyons in the Salt Lake Valley: Parley's, Millcreek, Big Cottonwood, and Little Cottonwood Canyons. - S.R.
 190/Fort Union Boulevard is an east-west arterial south of I-215.
 East of its intersection with S.R.
 210, S.R.
 109 is known as Big Cottonwood Canyon Road.
 In winter, Big Cottonwood Canyon Road terminates at the top of Big Cottonwood Canyon at the Brighton ski resort, but in summer the road is open across Guardsman Pass to Park City.
 West of its intersection with S.R.
 210, Fort Union Boulevard is a two-lane road from Wasatch Boulevard to 3000 East and five-lane road west of 3000 East.
 Fort Union Boulevard provides access across the Salt Lake Valley to Cottonwood Heights and both Big and Little Cottonwood Canyons.
 Travelers on I-215 access S.R.
 190 via 6200 South/Wasatch Boulevard. - Bengal Boulevard is a two-lane arterial with center turn lane providing east-west access from neighborhoods in southern Cottonwood Heights to commercial areas and major arterials, including Highland Drive at the road's western terminus. - S.R.
-209 provides east-west access across the Salt Lake Valley to Little Cottonwood Canyon.
+209 is a major arterial that provides east-west access across the Salt Lake Valley to Little Cottonwood Canyon (Sandy City 2009).
 From Highland Drive to 2300 East, the road is five lanes.
 Heading east after 2300 East, the road narrows to two lanes and ends at its intersection with S.R.
 210 at the entrance to Little Cottonwood Canyon.
+S.R.
+209 is a key entrance for recreationists from the south Salt Lake Valley into Little Cottonwood Canyon.